Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 This is likely a side-effect of other issues with your geometry.
 Correct them first and this should go away.
 On a more technical level, this warning happens when a leaf surface is colinear with a BSP2D plane.
 Such surfaces would have to be very narrow.
 If you are seeing a T-junction warning in isolation you should look for extremely thin or small faces and resolve them the same way as [degenerate faces](#warning-degenerate-triangles-red).

 ## Error: Vertex has a bad point
 A vertex is too far away from the origin (0, 0, 0 coordinate).
-All points must be within -1500 and +1500 [world units][scale] (-150000 and +150000 JMS units) in each axis.
+All points must be within -1500 and +1500 [world units](~scale) (-150000 and +150000 JMS units) in each axis.
 If you have encountered this error it means your BSP is too large and must be scaled down.

 ## Exception: bsp3d_plane_test_point(plane, point0, NULL)==_bsp3d_plane_test_on
 In full, this rare exception appears as: